marcedavi/pergatess/README.md

 On Windows the UI dimensions are a bit off (some elements are shorter than they should be/they are on Linux).

 ## Preparation
-You should have a folder that contains only the Excel files and another folder that contains only the PDF files.
+The Excel and PDF files can be either in a single folder or in two separate folders.
+What's important is that in such folder(s) there aren't any unnecessary PDF or Excel files because the software looks for any file with ".pdf" or ".xls*" extension so it will pick up the wrong files as well.
 Each Excel file name should be the same as the corresponding PDF file name.
 The Excel extension can be xlsx, xls, xlsm and a few more, the software should work fine regardless.